Helen Alfredsson

 Helen Christine Alfredsson (born 9 April 1965) is a Swedish professional golfer who played primarily on the U.S.-based LPGA Tour and is also a life member of the Ladies European Tour.
 She won the LPGA major Nabisco Dinah Shore and twice finished second in the U.S. Women's Open.
 She also won the Women's British Open once and the Evian Masters three times before those events were designated as majors in women's golf by the LPGA Tour.
 In 2019, she won a "senior slam" by winning both of the senior women's major championships.

-Amateur career
+Early life

-Alfredsson was born in Gothenburg, Sweden and at age 11 began playing golf at Gullbringa Golf & Country Club north of Gothenburg.
+In 1965, Alfredsson was born in Gothenburg, Sweden.
+At the age of 11, she began playing golf at Gullbringa Golf & Country Club north of Gothenburg.
 At young ages, she represented Sweden on both junior level and in the national amateur team.